 You should know how to check your VRAM on Windows 10, whether using one of the best or cheap gaming laptops.
 Knowing how much VRAM (Video RAM) you have is essential, especially when you play top-tier games like Resident Evil Village or Assassin’s Creed Valhalla, and Call of Duty, or if you want to perform specific GPU-intensive tasks like 3D modeling.
 You can always Google your GPU to find your VRAM, but that can be an issue if you do not know what GPU you have.

 What is VRAM (Video RAM)?

-VRAM (Video RAM) is a specific type of RAM (Random Access Memory) that is used in graphics processing units (GPU) for expensive computers.
+VRAM (Video RAM) is a specific type of RAM (Random Access Memory) that is used in graphics processing units (GPUs) for expensive computers.
 It has its advantage if your computer has its own dedicated graphics cards.
-VRAM is separate from the physical RAM, reserved for memory functions about display and graphics.
+VRAM is separate from the physical RAM, reserved for memory functions about Display and graphics.
 Different graphics cards have different amounts of VRAM.
 So, the more VRAM a graphics card has, the better it is since more VRAM means a graphics card can handle more graphic and display operations simultaneously.

 How to Check VRAM using Windows 10 Settings?

 Follow the below-mentioned steps to find out how much VRAM is on your Windows 10 system:-

 Step 1.
 You need to open Windows settings.

 Step 4.
 Next, scroll down in the right sidebar to find the “Multiple displays” section.
 Then, click on the link

 Step 5.
 On the next screen, click

 How to View VRAM through DxDiag?